vmcj/domjudge/doc/manual/install-domserver.rst

 * A TCP/IP network which connects the DOMserver and the judgehosts, and DOMjudge and the team workstations.
 All of these machines only need HTTP(S) access to the DOMserver.
+* A 64bit operating system.
+We have not tested for 32bit and test mostly on amd64.

 Software requirements
 `````````````````````